 Can I drink coffee after implant surgery?

 Stay away from hot drinks for a while.
 The first 2 or 3 days are most important.
-After that you are good to go.
+After that, you are good to go.
 Remember to brush your teeth after, though, as coffee stains are tough to remove.

 How long after dental implants can I eat normally?

-Hours after the surgery you might want to only drink liquids, especially if you feel nauseous.
+Hours after the surgery, you might want only to drink liquids, especially if you feel nauseous.
 For the next few days, stick to soft foods to avoid placing too much pressure on the implant site.
 Most patients return to their regular diet after about a week.